 Thanks to the magic of the internet, it's easier than ever to make sure you're getting the best deal on appliances, refurbished or otherwise.
 It pays to shop around for refurbished appliances in particular, as some stores will match or beat a competitor's quoted price in order to win your business.
 Compare prices on refurbished models from a handful of retailers with the cost of new appliances.
-Keep in mind that although shopping online is convenient — and there are certainly some good deals to be found there — the best way to purchase a refurbished appliance is to go into the store and visually inspect the item yourself.
+Read on for a list of our go-to retailers.

 This independent family-owned retailer has a section just for returns and display items.
 From there, you can narrow down the results to target strictly appliances (or whatever else you may be looking for).
 The website will clarify if the item was used in a demo, returned with no box, slightly scratched, etcetera etcetera.